nexiality/tutorials/docs/rdbms/Database-Automation-dynamicsql.md

 The last command saved the output to a CSV file (excerpt below):<br/>
 ![DynamicSQL2 csv](image/rdbms-02-DynamicSQL2.csv.png)

-And yes, they are all Jazz records!  :sunglasses:
+And yes, they are all Jazz records! 😎

 ## Example 4: Runtime Data Variable Overrides